chrisprasanna/Predicting_Seattle_Gas_Prices_with_ML/README.md

 As of the summer of 2022, there has been a dramatic hike in the cost of retail gasoline.
 I live in Seattle, where the cost of living is alreday 53% higher than the national average, and I know a lot of individuals who have been hit especially hard due to higher energy costs.
 It would be very useful to find out if retail gas prices will increase, stay steady, or decrease a week in advance.
 Having access to this information may give some added flexibility to household budgets, particularly for those who have a large share of their income going toward essential costs such as transpotation, housing, and food.

 In this project, I went through an end-to-end data science/machine learning workflow to create accurate models that predict retail gas prices in Seattle a week in advance.
 Two different types of forecasting techniques, time series and deep learning algorithms, were used for model development.
-For time series modeling, Facebook's [Prophet](https://facebook.github.io/prophet/) and [NeuralProphet](https://github.com/ourownstory/neural_prophet) models were implemented.
+For time series modeling, [Facebook Prophet](https://facebook.github.io/prophet/) and [NeuralProphet](https://github.com/ourownstory/neural_prophet) models were implemented.
 For deep learning modeling, [Long Short-Term Memory (LSTM)](https://en.wikipedia.org/wiki/Long_short-term_memory), [Dual-stage Attention-based Recurrent Neural Network (DA-RNN)](https://arxiv.org/abs/1704.02971), and [Hierarchical attention-based Recurrent-Highway-Network (HRHN)](https://arxiv.org/abs/1806.00685) models were implemented.
 The models were trained using time series data from the [U.S. Energy Information Administration](https://www.eia.gov/) and the deep learning models were built using the [PyTorch](https://pytorch.org/) framework.

 The machine learning (ML) workflow preesnted in this project goes through the following steps: